spicetify/docs/docs/development/react-devtools.md

 5. Press the "Add to Chrome" button
 6. Confirm your choice

-You may need to press *F5* to get the extension working.
+You may need to reload the client for the extension to work.

-If you get an error saying that you're not allowed to install extensions, try using this switch: `--allowlisted-extension-id=fmkadmapgofadopljbjfkapdkoienihi`.
+If you get an error saying that you're not allowed to install extensions, try using `Force enable Chrome extensions` feature of the ["CEF/Spotify Tweaks" Windhawk mod](https://windhawk.net/mods/cef-titlebar-enabler-universal).

 You can find more info about React Developer Tools on the [official React website](https://react.dev/learn/react-developer-tools).